8 Logic and control flow

 OR (A AND B AND NOT Cin) OR (A AND B AND Cin)

-That’s a mess.
 Four terms per output, each with three variables.
-Can we simplify?
+A mess.

 Step 3: minimize with a Karnaugh map.
 A Karnaugh map (K-map) is a visual tool for simplifying Boolean expressions.
-You arrange the truth table rows in a grid so that adjacent cells differ by exactly one input.
-Then you look for rectangular groups of 1s: each group of 2, 4, or 8 adjacent 1s can be collapsed into a simpler term.
+You arrange the truth table rows in a grid so that adjacent cells differ by exactly one input, then look for rectangular groups of 1s: each group of 2, 4, or 8 adjacent 1s can be collapsed into a simpler term.

 K-map for Cout, with AB on one axis and Cin on the other: